dustygriff/Pirate-Emblem/README.md

 -Refresh the github online repository in your browser

 -The new branch is now live so select it and click the button 'Compare and pull request', it take you to the pull request page.

+-Review the change thouroughly and when satisfied commit the pull request.
+This will send the change to a governing body of this repository who will decide whether or not to merge with the master.

+-Complicated AF